decretist/Dissertation/Chapter4/chapter4.md

 we could consider the second-recension *dicta* to be a superset of the first-recension *dicta*.
-While true enough from a commonsensical point of view, this is not a useful definition for the kinds of questions we would like to be able to answer, such as whether Gratian 1, the author of the first-recension *dicta*, is the same person as Gratian 2, the author of the second-recension *dicta*.
+While true enough from a commonsensical point of view, this is not a useful definition for the kinds of questions we would like to answer, such as whether Gratian 1, the author of the first-recension *dicta*, is the same person as Gratian 2, the author of the second-recension *dicta*.